 The Gifted In-Field Endorsement enables educators to provide "direct instruction" only in the grade levels and fields of the base certificate(s).
 Individuals with this endorsement may serve as a resource teacher for "indirect services" for gifted education in any content area or grade level P-12.

-Check the VSU Georgia On My Line website for admission deadlines.
+Check the VSU collaborative online education program website for admission deadlines.